Today, nearly 17% of the world’s adult population is still not literate.

 Develop a monitoring system to know if content is understood.
 Don’t limit yourself to ask if everything is clear.
 Ensure message is delivered by asking for specific understanding indicators.

 Now is your turn.
-Have you experienced some of this techniques to produce social change?
+Have you experienced some of these techniques to produce social change?
 Have you ever used these methods with other audiences?

 UNESCO.
 Literacy data release 2016